Trichomoniasis is a sexually transmitted infection (STI) caused by a tiny parasite called Trichomonas vaginalis (TV).

 - soreness, swelling and itching around the vagina – sometimes the inner thighs also become itchy

 - pain or discomfort when passing urine or having sex

 Symptoms in men

-- soreness, swelling and redness around the head of the penis (balanitis) or foreskin (balano-posthitis)
+- soreness, swelling and redness around the head of the penis or foreskin

 When to seek medical advice

-Visit your GP or local genitourinary medicine (GUM) clinic if you develop any of the symptoms of trichomoniasis or if you think you may be infected.
+See a GP or go to your local genitourinary medicine (GUM) clinic if you develop any of the symptoms of trichomoniasis or you think you may be infected.

 Trichomoniasis can usually be diagnosed after an examination of the genitals and a laboratory test carried out on a swab taken from the vagina or penis.

 If the test shows you have trichomoniasis, it's important that your current sexual partner and any other recent partners are also tested and treated.